Mon Quatre-Quarts (French pound cake or Four-Fourths cake)

 What benefits of playing music do I see on my children?
 Music reinforces my bond with them.
 They can express themselves in other ways too.
 We love doing silly dances on lively beats.
 They both love maths, counting, comparing.
 Often, I will “catch” my daughter sing random songs or create songs on her own.
 And I will witness my son looking for sounds, rhythms and musicality on hitting on boxes, furnitures, toys… Music as for sure positive impacts on them and on me.

 Born and raised in Paris.
-Travelled Europe and Asia.
+Travelled in Europe, North America and Asia.
 Lived in Africa – Gabon– for 5 years, in the Netherlands for 2 years.
 Now in Canada.

 Hobbies?
 I love Bollywood.
 I’m part of Sparq Productions dancers, where we have been dancing for Festival such as Lilac Festival; we did the opening of Shreya Ghoshal (famous and popular Bollywood singer) in Stampede Corral.
 I love the tastes and dishes of the world.